-On September 18, 2021, LTC Ralph “Butch” Saner, Class of 1971, received the Missouri Military Academy (MMA) Hall of Fame Award in Distinguished Military Service at the Alumni Recognition and Donor Awards Banquet during MMA Homecoming.
-The award recognizes his service, success and character.
+On September 18, 2021, LTC Ralph “Butch” Saner, Class of 1971, was inducted into the Missouri Military Academy (MMA) Hall of Fame for Distinguished Military Service at the Alumni Recognition and Donor Awards Banquet during MMA Homecoming.
+The honor recognizes his service, success and character.

 LTC Saner enrolled at MMA in 1968.
 As a member of the corps of cadets, he was a cadet staff sergeant and varsity basketball player.
 He also received two meritas awards for discipline.